How to Become an Income Tax Officer in India?

 SSC Combined Graduate Level (CGL) exam

-This exam is conducted by the SSC and is used to recruit candidates for various Group B and Group C posts in various government departments, and the Income Tax Department is one of them.
+The SSC conducts the SSC Combined Graduate Level (CGL) exam.
+It is used to recruit candidates for various Group B and Group C posts in various government departments, and the Income Tax Department is one of them.
 Income Tax Officers are often hired through this exam.
 The CGL exam is conducted in two tiers, which are as follows –

 Tier 1 (Computer-Based Objective Test) Topics – General Intelligence & Reasoning, General Awareness, Quantitative Aptitude, and English Comprehension.